Ask the Money Coach: What Money Lessons Should I Know by 25?

-As for money management in your 20s, growing wealth and making money moves is definitely a marathon, not a sprint.
-FOMO is making weird things like the AMC stock thing happen, but don’t get swept up in the hype.
-You’re off to the right start, by asking questions and turning to reliable sources.
-As you mentioned, TikTok is great for getting comfortable talking about money, but you may wanna pause before laying the foundation of your financial future based on what some randos say in 7-second videos.
+As for money management in your 20s, growing wealth and making money moves is a marathon, not a sprint.
+FOMO is making weird things like the AMC stock trend happen, but don’t get swept up in the hype.
+You’re off to the right start by asking questions and turning to reliable sources.
+As you mentioned, TikTok is great for getting comfortable talking about money.
+Still, you may want to pause before laying the foundation of your financial future based on what some random people say in 7-second videos.

-In your 20s it’s all about setting up the foundation, focusing on fundamentals and taking advantage of time.
+Your 20s are about setting the foundation, focusing on fundamentals, and taking advantage of time.

 With investing, time in the market matters BIG time.

-Even if it’s a smaller amount, investing even a smaller amount still capitalizes on your advantage which is time.
-I love what Mackenzie writes here: “Across social media, we only see the big moves – the putting fifty, sixty, or seventy percent of a paycheck into Robinhood or a 401K move.
+Even if it’s a smaller amount, investing still capitalizes on your advantage, which is time.
+I love what Mackenzie writes here: “Across social media, we only see the big moves – the putting fifty, sixty, or seventy percent of a paycheck into Robinhood or a 401k move.
 Those of us with small salaries don’t have many examples of what our progress really looks like.
-I mean this in the most loving way possible – Focus on your finances and lower your expectations on what you can contribute financially without a toxic comparison.”
-This means even if it’s only $50 a paycheck, you still have a huge advantage older people further in their career making more money don’t have: time to allow your investments to grow.
+I mean this in the most loving way possible – focus on your finances and lower your expectations on what you can contribute financially without a toxic comparison.”
+This means even if it’s only $50 a paycheck, you still have a huge advantage that older, wealthier people further in their careers don’t have: time to allow your investments to grow.

 People who invest early and consistently get longer-term returns and compound their money over decades.
-Fancy people like to talk about ‘dollar cost averaging’ but that literally only means if you consistently investing you’re more likely to benefit from good prices in the stock market than if you don’t.
+Fancy people like to talk about ‘dollar cost averaging.’
+For everyone else, this term just means that you’re more likely to benefit from favorable prices in the stock market if you consistently invest versus if you don’t.

 Understanding the fundamentals

 In the words of our wise friend, Kenneth Medford, “Scared money don’t make money.
 We all need to face that fear and understand some foundations of how money works.”
 Don’t get me wrong.
 There’s a TON to understand, but you’ve already come so far.
-Let’s break down a few of the basics of money.
+Let’s break down a few money basics.

 Let’s talk about compound interest.
 It’s a beautiful concept that allows you to make money without doing much other than investing (also called passive income).

-For example, if you invested $100 in the stock market from 1995 and left it in until early 2021 – even with two major market corrections – you would have about $1,578 and received a return of $1,478.16 or 10.90% per year.
-Markets rise and fall, but the traditionally data show that if you invest and leave your money in over a 30 year period you will get on average a 7% return.
+For example, if you invested $100 in the stock market from 1995 and left it in until early 2021 – even with two major market corrections – you would have about $1,578.
+That’s a return of $1,478.16 or 10.90% per year.
+Markets rise and fall, but data traditionally shows that investing and leaving your money over a 30-year period will give you a 7% return on average.

-It’s also an interesting time to be a young person with time on your side and so many NEW investment opportunities.
-People talk about diversification in investing, which is meant to mitigate the risk of you losing all your money at one time if. an investment goes bad.
+It’s also an exciting time to be a young person with time on your side and so many NEW investment opportunities.
+People talk about diversification in investing, which mitigates the risk of losing all your money at once if an investment goes bad.
 Imagine, if all your money is in the stock market and it crashes, you’ll need another decade to make it up.
-However, if 40% of your wealth is in the stock market, 30% is in real estate, 10% is in Bitcoin and Crypto, 10% is in early stage start-ups, 10% is in cash, then your hedging your bets that one of those will retain its value while another potentially loses it.
+However, if 40% of your wealth is in the stock market, 30% is in real estate, 10% is in Bitcoin and Crypto, 10% is in early-stage start-ups, and 10% is in cash, then you are hedging your bets that one of those will retain its value while another potentially loses it.

-Risk is everywhere in investing, however, there are more options available to us now than ever before.
-Only in recent years have non-accredited investors been able to invest in larger real estate deals on sites like Fundraise.
-Crypto and NFTs are here to stay and are know being looked at as a part of a healthy, diversified portfolio.
+Risk is everywhere in investing.
+However, there are more options available to us now than ever before.
+Only in recent years have non-accredited investors been able to invest in larger real estate deals on sites like Fundrise.
+Crypto and NFTs are here to stay and now support a healthy, diversified portfolio.

 Everyone has different advice for how to break this down, find a balance that feels right to you, and try not to be too reactionary.
-What I mean by that is don’t let every meme coin and dip in the market drive your investment choices.
-Remember, you’re starting young so you get to enjoy time in the market.
+What I mean is don’t let every meme coin and dip in the market drive your investment choices.
+Remember, you’re starting young, so you get to enjoy time in the market.

-It’s not a substitute for having cash, despite how easy it is is to use.
+Credit is not a substitute for cash, despite its easy use.
 In fact, with Klarna, AfterPay, and other buy now, pay later programs, credit is available on a different scale through more avenues.
-But that doesn’t mean utilizing credit in this way is good for your financial future.
+But that doesn’t mean utilizing credit this way suits your financial future.

 Stay focused.
-Using credit wisely can help you increase your access to wealth generating opportunities (hello, new home owner / business owner and entrepreneur.)
-That’s because having good credit can help you land a job, reduce your interest rates, or even just to establish utility services.
+Using credit wisely can help you increase your access to wealth-generating opportunities (hello, new home or business owner and entrepreneur.)
+That’s because having good credit can help you land a job, reduce interest rates, or even establish utility services.

 Don’t be afraid to make career moves

 Being first gen, you may be paving your own way.
-Remember throughout your career, it can be hard to tell which moves to make next.
+Remember that it can be challenging to tell which moves to make next throughout your career.
 You’re not alone.